Wenfei134/chess/README.md

 # Chess Game
 This is the final project for the C++ Workshops.
-The idea is to create a chess game.
+The idea is to create a chess game (excluding the moves empassant, castling, and pawn promotion).

 ## The Rules of Chess